 How much does aqua massage cost?

 Aqua massage is actually a very affordable massage option!
-The pricing for individual massages is just $1 per minute and you choose how long your massage will be.
-So, the cost for a 20 minute massage is $20, 30 minutes for $30, and so on.
-Discounts are available when packages of 60 or 120 minutes are purchased.
+The cost for a 20 minute massage is $25, 30 minutes for $35, and so on.
 Also, monthly massage plans are available at an even greater discount.
-You can enjoy an aqua massage once a week for the same price or less than one monthly appointment with a massage therapist (typically $55 - $75).
+You can enjoy an aqua massage once a week for the same price or less than one monthly appointment with a massage therapist (typically $65 - $75).

 Click here to see the full price list, including package and monthly plan information!

 How much time do I need to set aside?

 Not very much!
 A very good length of time for your aqua massage is 30 minutes.
 A 30 minute aqua massage is roughly equivalent to a 60 minute massage with a massage therapist.
 Appointments are encouraged, but you are also welcome to just walk right in whenever you feel the need for a massage and you'll be able to get in right away if available or without too long of a wait; no waiting weeks or days for relief.

 Yes!
 Imagine how nice the jets of a whirlpool bath feel.
 Or the feeling of using a massaging showerhead when you are taking a shower.
 An aqua massage gives you a similar experience, except it is even better!
 There are 36 water jets spraying at your body from many angles, not just the few jets focusing on one small area like with a massaging showerhead.
 The jets travel up and down your body multiple times during your massage, giving you a full body massage.
 The sound and motion of the water are also very soothing.
 In addition, you can further relax by listening to relaxing music on headphones during your massage.

 Will my aqua massage be private?